 7. Rinse and Leave To Dry

-Wooden stains like varnish will require a sanding pad to scrub off the finish after applying lacquer thinner on it.
+For varnished surfaces, use a sanding pad to scrub off the finish after applying the lacquer thinner.

 You can also use lacquer thinner to clean painting equipment like paintbrushes, rollers, paint buckets, and spray guns after using them.